 - Our guilty feeling is not worth $1200.
 In fact, it’s not worth anything.

 - Don’t attend “seminars” that give a free voucher of some prize at the end.

 - If I do attend, leave my wallet and checks in the car, thus not enabling me to make a purchase even if I want to.

-- If I feel pressue sales coming from a sales person, give him my policy that I've learned from experience.
-I don't make purchases on the spot without thinking it over, no matter how good the deal sounds.
+- If I feel pressure sales coming from a salesperson, give him my policy that I’ve learned from experience.
+I don’t make purchases on the spot without thinking it over, no matter how good the deal sounds.